ghlrobin/articles/guides/obsidian-links-vs-tags/index.md

 ## 6. Summary

-There is no wrong way to use tags and link; after a while, you will find a system that best suits your needs.
+There is no wrong way to use tags and links; after a while, you will find a system that best suits your needs.
 It is important, at least for myself, to remember that in the end, Obsidian is just a tool.
 I shouldn't spend too much time struggling to find the perfect setup but do what Obsidian is meant to do.

 Keep on writing and enjoy the process of creating your personal digital library of knowledge.